ARCHER2-HPC/archer2-docs/user-guide/data.rst

 best data transfer mechanism to use depends on the type of data being transferred and where the data is going.

-  - **Disk speed** - The ARCHER /work file-systems and the RDF file-systems are highly parallel consisting of a very large number of high performance disk drives.
+  - **Disk speed** - The ARCHER2 /work file-systems and the RDF file-systems are highly parallel consisting of a very large number of high performance disk drives.
 This allows them to support a very high data bandwidth.
     Unless the remote system has a similar parallel file-system you may